Ouphix/synchro-psychotherapies/steps2.md

 Psychotherapy is the better treatment accessible in 2016.
 There are evidences for some of them:

 -	Motivational Enhancement Therapy (MET or Motivational interviewing MI) and Cognitive and Behavioural Therapies (CBT) in which I am trained
-  -Contingency Management (giving positive reinforcement to support change) -Familial and systems interventions, in which Multidimensional family therapy (MDFT) which is very comprehensive and much evidence based.
+-	Contingency Management (giving positive reinforcement to support change)
+-	Familial and systems interventions, in which Multidimensional family therapy (MDFT) which is very comprehensive and much evidence based.
 A 224 adolescent randomized trial showed that MDFT was more effective than CBT (Liddle, Dakof, Turner, Henderson, & Greenbaum, 2008) but a big study Cannabis Youth Treatment didn't.
 INCANT study is an international study evaluating its efficacy (Danovitch & Gorelick, 2012).
-  -In a Cochrane review, one of the most consensual Evidence Based Reviews, (Denis, Lavie, Fatseas, & Auriacombe, 2006) found 39 studies considered eligible and selected only 6 quality studies with enough quality on psychotherapeutic intervention for cannabis abuse and/or dependence in outpatient settings.
+-	In a Cochrane review, one of the most consensual Evidence Based Reviews, (Denis, Lavie, Fatseas, & Auriacombe, 2006) found 39 studies considered eligible and selected only 6 quality studies with enough quality on psychotherapeutic intervention for cannabis abuse and/or dependence in outpatient settings.
 Pooled together, these six studies represent 1297 patients.
 They confirmed the efficacy quality of CBT and MET.
 Contingency Management can be combined with these therapies.
 Systemic and familial therapies studies weren't selected in this analysis.

 ##### MDFT and the INCANT study